phiwallet/agama-registration/README.md

 ### Configure The Project

 Agama project accepts configuration parameters in the JSON format.
-Every Agama project comes with a basic sample configuration file for reference.
+Agama project comes with a basic sample configuration file for reference.

-Below is a typical configuration of the Agama-Registration project.
-As show, it contains configuration parameters for the [flows contained in it](#flows-in-the-project):
  ```
 {
-  "org.gluu.agama.registration.main": {
+  "<main_flow_name>": {
   }
 }
  ```

-Check the flow detail section for details about configuration parameters.
+But the Agama-Registration project does not require any configuration parameters.

 ### Test The Flow